otis22/vetmanager-rest-api/README.md

 ## Contributing

-For run all tests
+To run all tests
 ```shell
 make all
 ```
-or connect to terminal
+To connect to terminal
 ```shell
 make exec
 ```
-*Dafault php version is 8.1*.
-Use PHP_VERSION= for using custom version.
-Now is available only 8.0 and 8.1 versions.
+*Default php version is 8.1*.
+Use PHP_VERSION= to use your version.
+Only versions 8.0 and 8.1 are available for now.
 ```shell
 make all PHP_VERSION=8.0
 # run both